 The Spanish explorers arrived at the shores of West Papua in the mid 1500s.
 In 1545, Spaniard explorer and navigator, Yñigo Ortiz de Retez, explored the Island and claimed it for the king of Spain.
 He named the Island “Nueva Guinea,” (New Guinea) because of the inhabitants’ resemblance to tho Guinea people in Africa.
 That name remained to this very day.

-By the beginning of the 19th century, the Netherlands government established its headquarter in Merauke – a city in the Southern most region of West Papua.
+By the beginning of the 19th century, the Dutch administration established its headquarter in Merauke – a city in the Southern most region of West Papua.

 Republic of Indonesia